 2006: $164,410 - $204,410

 Adoption Credit for 2010 and 2011The adoption credit was scheduled to sunset at the end of 2010.
-However, the massive health care reform legislation extended and revised the adoption tax credit.
+However, the Affordable Care Act extended and revised the adoption tax credit.
 The health care legislation enhanced the adoption tax credit in three ways.
 First, it bumped the maximum adoption credit from $12,150 to $13,170.
 Second, it extended this increased tax credit amount to the year 2011.
 Third, it made the adoption credit refundable.
 The Tax Relief Act extended increased dollar amounts for an additional year, through 2012.

 Adoption Tax Credit Eligibility RequirementsTo be eligible for the adoption credit, you must: